+Assay threshold is 20%.
 Percent platelet aggregation values above 20% are considered positive, i.e. test material induces platelet aggregation.

-6.5 Inhibition of Collagen-Induced Platelet Aggregation

-There is no formal guidance on what degree of inhibition is considered significant.
-Apply scientific judgement to interpret results from part B of the study.
-Statistically significant inhibition does not necessarily mean it will be physiologically relevant.
-If an inhibition is observed one should consider relevant follow up in vivo studies to verify in vitro findings.
+6.5 Inhibition of collagen-induced platelet aggregation There is no formal guidance on what degree of inhibition is considered significant.
+Apply scientific judgement to interpret results from the part B of the study.
+Statistically significant inhibition does not necessarily mean it is physiologically relevant.
+If an inhibition is observed one should consider a relevant follow-up in vivo study to verify in vitro findings.